cpvalente/people-counter/README.md

   People Counter - Sender Node

-  Program detects events from PIR sensor and sends and counter over i2c Programmed to be paired with people-seven code
+  Program detects events from PIR sensor and sends and counter over i2c <br />
+  Programmed to be paired with people-seven code <br />
-  Programmed to run on Adafruit Adalogger 32u4
+  Programmed to run on Adafruit Adalogger 32u4 <br />

   ### TO-DO